RobinPeensVelocity/desktop-application-for-windows/desktop-application-for-windows/windows/getting-started/system-requirements.md

 # System requirements

-TraderEvolution platform does not have minimum requirements to run.
+VelocityTrader platform does not have minimum requirements to run.
 Though please be advised that the following parameters are recommended:

 ## **Single account trading**